bungle/lua-resty-validation/README.md

 local valid, e = smallnumber(50) -- valid = false, e = "between"

--- Validators can do filtering (i.e. modify the validated value) -- valid = truem s = "HELLO WORLD!" local valid, s = validation.type("string").upper()("hello world!")
+-- Validators can do filtering (i.e. modify the validated value) -- valid = true, s = "HELLO WORLD!" local valid, s = validation.type("string").upper()("hello world!")

 -- You may extend the validation library with your own validators and filters